bienflorencia/personal-site/content/home/about.md

 During my academic development I have been interested in several areas, from conservation genetics and macroecology, to environmental education, citizen science and biodiversity informatics.

-I am a researcher at at Faculty of Environmental Sciences of Czech University of Life Sciences at [Petr Keil](https://petrkeil.github.io/website/)'s lab.
+I am a postdoc researcher at the Faculty of Environmental Sciences of Czech University of Life Sciences, at [Petr Keil](https://petrkeil.github.io/website/)'s lab.
 I am the founder of [Biodiversidata](biodiversidata.org) and a NatGeo 2021 Explorer.